stephenry/ccm/README.md

 parameterizations that unknown trade-off in terms of performance and/or silicon cost.

-The purpose of this work is to sketch out a rough proof of concept cache coherency performance model using freely available coherency protocol specifications [1].
-The model is not intended to be either fully representative of a full system, nor is it remotely production quality.
+__DISCLAIMER:__ *The purpose of this work is to sketch out a rough proof of concept cache coherency performance model using freely available coherency protocol specifications [1].
+The model is not intended to be either fully representative of a full system, nor is it remotely production quality.*

 # Theory of operation